 - short-term relief for caregivers

 Medicare, Medicaid, and most private insurance plans will cover hospice care.
 Most U.S. insurance plans require a statement from your doctor that you have a life expectancy of six months or less.
 You may also be asked to sign a statement that you accept hospice care.
 Hospice care can continue for longer than six months, but your doctor may be asked to give an update on your condition.

-Your doctor, nurse, or someone from your cancer center can provide more information on hospice care services available in your community.
-The National Hospice and Palliative Care Organization includes a database of national hospice programs on their website.
+Your doctor, nurse, or someone from your cancer center can provide more information on hospice care and palliative services available in your community.
+The National Hospice and Palliative Care Organization includes a database of national programs on their website.

-Getting supportive care, whether palliative or hospice care, can be beneficial to your own mental and physical well-being.
-Talk to your doctor, as well as family and friends, about your supportive care options.
+Getting supportive care, whether palliative or hospice, can be beneficial to your mental and physical well-being.
+Talk to your doctor, family, and friends about your supportive care options.